Key Insights

 The Scientific Fact: You cannot use modern Portland cement on ancient Lanna bricks.
 Modern cement is “hard” and waterproof; ancient bricks are “soft” and porous.
 When the sun hits a cement-patched wall, the moisture trapped inside the bricks cannot escape.
 The steam literally explodes the brick from the inside out.

 The Practical Cost: UNESCO inspectors mandate the use of traditional lime-sand mortar.
-It is expensive, it requires specialised artisans known as Sla, and it takes weeks to cure, compared to hours for concrete.
+It’s expensive, it requires specialised artisans known as Sla, and it takes weeks to cure, compared to hours for concrete.
 If you try to skip this and use “Quick-Set” to save money, the Fine Arts Department can issue a permanent “Stop Work” order that remains as a “red flag” on your property title for decades.

 The Teak-Wallahs and the Ghost of the Borneo Company

 To understand why property values here are so resilient, we must look at the “Teak-Wallahs” of the late 1800s.
-British firms like the Borneo Company built the massive teak compounds—like the one that is now 137 Pillars House—not just for luxury, but to showcase the power of the timber trade.
+British firms like the Borneo Company built the massive teak compounds – like the one that is now 137 Pillars House – not just for luxury, but to showcase the power of the timber trade.

 The Anecdote: Legend has it that the number of pillars in a house was a direct reflection of the owner’s wealth and status.
 137 pillars was an astronomical feat in the 1880s.

 Today, property owners are finding that these “Teak-Wallah” legacies are the golden geese of 2026.
-A property with a story—especially one involving the colonial-era timber boom or royal Lanna drama—can command a 40% higher nightly rate than a modern hotel with five times the amenities.
+A property with a story – especially one involving the colonial-era timber boom or royal Lanna drama – can command a 40% higher nightly rate than a modern hotel with five times the amenities.
 In Chiang Mai, you aren’t selling a room; you’re selling a time machine.

 The Great Risk: De-listing and the “Liverpool Warning”